 If you want to be able to access your fax documents from anywhere, this is the perfect method.
 Remember the arrow icon I mentioned above?
 Well next to it, there’s the Google Drive icon, which will let you store your documents in your virtual hard drive.

-Google Drive is one of the most popular cloud storage service currently on the market.
+Google Drive is one of the most popular cloud storage services currently on the market.
 It lets you store up to 15GB, and the best of all is that it comes free with a Google account.
 This means that if you have Gmail, you already have virtual drive space!

 When you click on the icon, the file will be automatically moved to your Drive space.
 You can then click on “Organize” to move it to the correct folder in your account.

 This is is not the only cloud service at your disposal though, some fax providers also offer the convenience of storing fax on virtual hard drives, using services like Box and Dropbox, which also have free accounts.
 Learn more about sending fax from Dropbox.

 3. Using Your Fax Service’s Member Area